jedick/R-help-chat/README.md

 R-help-chat is a chatbot for the R-help archives.
 The end-to-end scope of this project includes data processing, email retrieval, conversational RAG, model evaluation, and deployment with a user-friendly web interface.
 Domain-specific features for mailing list chatbots, like providing source citations and retrieving whole emails for context, are also included.
-Here's a picture of the chatbot workflow representing a single turn (follow-up questions allow for more in-depth conversations):
+Here's a picture of the chatbot workflow representing a single turn:

 ![R-help-chat workflow](images/graph_LR.png)